ChewingPencils/checkvist-python/ReadMe.md

 ## Installation ##

 Currently, the wrapper is only available on gitHub.
-After using it for a couple more weeks, I submit it to pypi.
-In order to use the wrapper with an application like Keyboard Maestro, use a shell script action with the following:
+After using it for a couple more weeks, I'll submit it to pypi.
+You can place it in any directory in your path and import as usual.
+To use the wrapper with an application like Keyboard Maestro, use a shell script action with something like the following:

     #!/usr/bin/env python